Richard is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 - Re T 2015

 This case involved a difficult quantification of a young child’s claim.
 Following negligent treatment the child faced a lifetime of intermittent dialysis and re-transplantation.
 The case was complicated by the fact that the family returned to live in North America and it was necessary to quantify medical and care costs by reference to the new “Obama” healthcare regime.
 This involved obtaining, understanding and applying expert evidence in that jurisdiction.
-Richard (and Chris Johnston QC) successfully obtained in excess of £4,000,000 for the claimant.
+Richard (and Chris Johnston KC) successfully obtained in excess of £4,000,000 for the claimant.